Armenian Brazilians: History

 Armenian immigration to Brazil began in the second half of the 19th century.
 Until 1915, the number of Armenians in Brazil remained relatively low and not demographically significant.
 A small community formed in Rio de Janeiro, comprising approximately 300 families, many of whom had arrived seeking employment in port reconstruction projects in Rio de Janeiro and Santos.
 These immigrants were often poorly documented and typically worked as peddlers.
 Over time, some achieved economic success, founding businesses such as Lanifício Varam and Gasparian & Filleppo in the textile industry.
 Due to their small numbers and occupational similarities with other Levantine groups, Armenians during this period were frequently assimilated into broader communities of Syrian and Lebanese immigrants and did not initially establish distinct communal institutions.

 The first recorded Armenian to visit Brazil was Etienne Brasil, arriving in Rio de Janeiro in 1907 for a brief stay.
 Born in the Ottoman Empire in 1882, Brasil moved to France for his university education and was later ordained as a Catholic priest and obtained degrees in pharmacy and philosophy.
 He was believed to be a nephew of Paul Petros XIII Terzian, Armenian Catholic Patriarch of Cilicia from 1910 to 1931.
 After his initial visit, he relocated to Salvador, Bahia, around 1908, residing there for approximately a year before returning to Rio de Janeiro.
 During the period of the Armenian genocide, he became a notable columnist in the Brazilian press, where he denounced the persecution of Armenians and other Christian communities in the Ottoman Empire.
 Following the independence of the First Republic of Armenia in 1918, Brasil served as a diplomatic representative in South America, contributing to the recognition of Armenia by several countries in the region and promoting humanitarian support for Armenian refugees.
 Following the Red Army invasion of Armenia, he turned his attention to his legal career and ceased public involvement in Armenian affairs until his death in 1955.

 A second wave of Armenian immigration occurred in the 1920s, particularly between 1924 and 1926.
-By 1935, the Armenian population in Brazil was estimated at around 5,000 individuals.
+By 1935, the Armenian population in Brazil was estimated at 5,000 individuals.
 These immigrants were largely genocide survivors fleeing persecution in the Ottoman Empire.
 The majority of these immigrants settled in the state of São Paulo, especially in cities such as São Paulo proper, Osasco, and the district of Presidente Altino, while others relocated to Rio de Janeiro and additional regions.
 Lacking financial resources, many were supported by earlier Armenian settlers and community leaders.
 Organizations such as the Conselho dos Quarenta ("Council of Forty") and individuals like Riskallah Jorge, owner of Casa da Boia, provided temporary accommodation and material assistance.